NACADA / Conference Presentation Proposal / Presentation Handouts

 Abstract: Advisors often have a vision of what tools would make their work easier, but those tools either don't exist or cost too much.
 AI changes that.
 Using simple, conversational prompts, advisors can now build practical, functional tools without any coding experience.
 This approach, sometimes called 'vibe coding,' puts the power of tool development directly in the hands of the people who understand advising best.

 This pre-conference workshop includes three phases.
 In the first, presenters will demonstrate a working advising tool built entirely by an advisor using AI to generate the code.
 The second phase invites participants into guided, small-group brainstorming to identify problems at their home institutions to address by building a tool of their own.
-The third and largest phase is a hands-on opportunity to create that tool, where participants will use an AI platform of their choice to build their own advising app.
+The third and largest phase is a hands-on opportunity to create that tool, where participants will use a free or paid AI platform of their choice to build their own advising app.
+Participants will need their own laptop for the hands-on portion of the workshop.

 The workshop closes with structured sharing and a facilitated discussion on the ethical use and limitations of tools participants develop using AI.
 Participants will leave with a working prototype ready to bring back to their institution and share with colleagues.
 No prior technical knowledge is required.